xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 - the board where the application is intended to run
-- one or more configuration templates referring to the components needed by the application (like minimal, network, usb, etc)
+- one or more configuration templates referring to the components needed by the application (like minimal, network, usb, etc.)
 - the toolchain to be used

 The project manager then:

 - enables/disables various components
-- sets different values to various options, like number of threads, stack sizes, etc
+- sets different values to various options, like number of threads, stack sizes, etc.

 The output of this process is: